sgodbillon/reactivemongo-demo-app/README.md

 { "_id" : ObjectId("50181f1806e0582d8ba37dea"), "files_id" : ObjectId("50181f15e0f8477d00a5859e"), "n" : 124}
 ```

-MongoAsync allows to stream those files from and into GridFS, in a non-blocking way.
+ReactiveMongo allows to stream those files from and into GridFS, in a non-blocking way.
 Let's take a look to an example:

 ```scala
 val name = "archive.zip"